-Recent market events and conditions, including disruptions in the international credit markets and other financial systems and the deterioration of global economic conditions, have caused significant volatility to commodity prices.
-These conditions worsened in 2008 and are continuing in 2009, causing a loss of confidence in the broader U.S. and global credit and financial markets and resulting in the collapse of, and government intervention in, major banks, financial institutions and insurers and creating a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
+Market events and conditions that occurred in 2008, including disruptions in the international credit markets and other financial systems and the deterioration of global economic conditions, have caused significant volatility in the credit and financial markets.
+These conditions worsened in 2008, continued into 2009, and though improved, have continued in 2010 resulting in an ongoing lack of confidence in the broader U.S. and global credit and financial markets and resulting in the collapse of, and government intervention in, major banks, financial institutions and insurers and creating a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
 Notwithstanding various actions by governments, concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions caused the broader credit markets to further deteriorate and stock markets to decline substantially.
-These factors have negatively impacted company valuations and will impact the performance of the global economy going forward.
+While global financial conditions and outlook have improved somewhat, these factors continue to negatively impact company valuations and impact the performance of the global economy going forward.

 The Corporation cannot predict the depth or duration of downturns in the domestic and global economies nor the effects on markets that the Corporation serves, particularly the airline industry.
 The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general economic conditions.
 The current economic uncertainty renders estimates of future revenues and expenditures even more difficult than usual to formulate.
-The future direction of the overall domestic and global economies could have a significant impact on the Corporation's overall financial performance and impair the value of its Common Shares.
+The future direction of the overall domestic and global economies could have a significant impact on the Corporation's overall financial performance and may impact the value of its Common Shares.